 Estrogen and Progesterone

-Estrogen and Progesterone: two important hormones
+Estrogen and Progesterone In Atlanta: Two important female hormones

 A woman’s life can be explained by the fluctuations of two hormones, estrogen, and progesterone.
 When these hormones are in balance a woman’s life is wonderful.
-When they are out of balance problems to follow.
+When they are out of balance problems follow.
 To better understand the consequences of these hormone disturbances, we must first discuss the normal functions of estrogen and progesterone.

 Estrogen, a steroid hormone, carries physiological messages to body organs and systems.
 These messages differ for each body organ and system.
 Estrogen sends messages to the uterus to grow and replace the lining that is shed during the previous menses.